C0staTin/mindsdb-readme-draft/README.md

    "knowledge_bases": ["mindsdb.reviews_kb"],
    "tables": ['mindsdb.enterprise_sales']
 },
-prompt_template='you are a skilled AI analyst.
-Provide accurate responces based on the data available to you:
+prompt_template='you are a skilled data analyst.
+Provide accurate responses based on the data available to you:
 "mindsdb.reviews_kb" has data about product reviews "mindsdb.enterprise_sales" has data about sales to enterprise customers ';